Volkswagen to pay $175 million to U.S. lawyers suing over emissions

 VW and U.S. regulators are in continuing discussions over whether the automaker should agree to buy back 85,000 larger 3.0-liter Porsche, Audi and VW vehicles that also exceeded U.S. emission standards, and whether it should offer additional compensation to those owners.

+VW may have to pay additional owner attorneys' fees as part of a separate potential 3.0-liter settlement, the sources said.

-(Reporting by David Shepardson, Editing by Soyoung Kim and Will Dunham)
+(Reporting by David Shepardson, Editing by Soyoung Kim, Will Dunham and Diane Craft)

+WASHINGTON Alaska Air Group Inc was making "good progress" in talks with the Justice Department on a planned merger with Virgin America Inc , an Alaska spokeswoman said on Friday.